Zooz/predator/README.md

 ### Installing using Docker

 Predator runs using Docker.
-In order to run Predator locally run the following command:
+In order to run Predator locally, clone this repository and then run the following command:

 `runPredatorLocal.sh`